MSkeem/CellarTracker-for-Home-Assistant/README.md

   <img src="https://github.com/MSkeem/CellarTracker-for-Home-Assistant/blob/main/img/ct_logo.png" alt="CellarTracker logo" width="25%"/>
 </p>

-This custom integration that enables you to seamlessly import your wine collections from CellarTracker into Home Assistant.
+This custom integration enables you to seamlessly import your wine collections from CellarTracker into Home Assistant.

 The integration generates the following distinct entities, each representing a category of wine as opposed to individual bottles: